medicine2 papersavg year 2026quality 4/5strong evidence

 Long-term follow-up

-Research gap analysis derived from 2 general papers in our local library.
+Research gap analysis derived from 2 medicine papers in our local library.

 The gap